 Walking and bike trails, multi-purpose fields

-Miss Peggy’s Dog Park
+Miss Peggy’s Bark Park

 1.5-acre park for large dogs over 25 pounds and .5-acre park for small dogs